pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg float height: desired target height.

-      :arg irect-like clip: a region of the source pixmap to take the copy from.
+      :arg irect_like clip: a region of the source pixmap to take the copy from.

       .. note:: If width or height are not *de facto* integers (meaning e.g. ``round(width) != width``), then pixmap will be created with ``alpha = 1``.